matosca/Guess-You-JavaScript_Group_Project/README.md

 A user should be able to:

 * Have a turn time limit.
+* Provide with some feedback after each selected question.
 * View animation when card is out of play.
-* View score board of previous games.
+* Remove questions from the select dropdown after they have been asked.

 ## Advanced Extensions

 The app should be:

+* View score board of previous games.
+* Have an option to select levels of difficulty.
 * A multiplayer game.

 ## Getting Started